What is voluntary dissolution?

 What is Members’ Voluntary Liquidation?

-Members’ Voluntary Liquidation is an official insolvency process used to close a solvent company which is conducted by a licensed insolvency practitioner rather than the directors and attracts professional fees.
+Members’ Voluntary Liquidation is an official insolvency process used to close a solvent company which is conducted by a licensed insolvency practitioner.
+Due to the input of an insolvency practitioner, the MVL process does attract professional fees.
 Although this may appear to be a negative aspect of entering MVL, the financial benefits for shareholders can be significant.

 This is because it’s a highly tax-efficient procedure for companies with higher retained profit levels.
-Again, if the amount of profit exceeds £25,000, MVL is likely to provide the best option for closing your business and the benefits are even higher if you can claim BADR as described above.
+Again, if the amount of profit exceeds £25,000, MVL is likely to provide the best option for closing your business and the benefits are even higher if you can claim Business Asset Disposal Relief as described above.

 Taxation when selling a business is complicated and it’s always advisable to seek guidance from a professional advisor.
 Company Closure helps directors to close down their businesses without overpaying on tax.